AMWA-TV/is-04/README.md

 Readers should then read the [documentation](docs/), [APIs](APIs/) (RAML and JSON Schema), and [examples](examples/) (JSON)

-> HTML rendered versions of all NMOS Specifications are available on the [NMOS GitHub pages](https://specs.amwa.tv/nmos)
+> HTML rendered versions of all NMOS Specifications are available at <https://specs.amwa.tv/nmos>

 ## Releases